-For full details, please refer to the Student Funding Handbook which can be downloaded in PDF format from the ‘Related Downloads’ section of this page.
+For full details, please refer to the Student Funding Guidance which can be downloaded in PDF format from the ‘Related Downloads’ section of this page.

 In some circumstances students may be exempt from funding or have restrictions applied to any bursary they may receive.
 There are various reasons why this may occur and you can find full details in the Student Funding Guidance document.

 All awards are dependent on meeting the eligibility criteria outlined above and the majority will be means-tested.
 The exception to this is materials and travel allowances for those under the age of 18 or over 18s who are applying for fees only, which are not mean-tested.